andy-bridger/stemsegment/README.md

 <!-- RUNNING ON DLS-JUPYTERHUB -->
 ## Running on the DLS-JUPYTERHUB

-In order to use, boot up a GPU kernel and replace the container image with: CONTAINER_IMAGE=gcr.io/diamond-pubreg/container-tools/jhub-notebook:cuda10.1
+-In order to use, boot up a GPU kernel and replace the container image with: CONTAINER_IMAGE=gcr.io/diamond-pubreg/container-tools/jhub-notebook:cuda10.1
-Select the EPSIC3.7 environment to run the example notebooks
+-Select the EPSIC3.7 environment to run the example notebooks

 <!-- USAGE EXAMPLES -->